MrEddX/docs.chatrix.one/docs/index.en.md

   ![Chatrix.One Logo](resources/img/chatrix-logo-blue.png#only-light){ width="450" }
 </figure>

 Hello and welcome to **Chatrix.One**!
 A Bulgarian **XMPP** server for free, end-to-end encrypted communication, without telemetry and no ads.
 Freely send messages, emojis, pictures, files and locations.
-Enjoy quality voice communication and real-time video.
+Enjoy quality voice and video calls in real time.
 Wishing you pleasant moments with your family, friends and loved ones!

 ## Features